Jerry C. Lee

 Jerry C. Lee (born November 21, 1941) was the sixth president of Gallaudet University (Gallaudet College until 1986) from 1984 to 1988, later becoming the President of National University in La Jolla, California from 1989 to 2001 and Chancellor of the reorganized National University System from 2001 to 2013.

 Early life, family and education

 Lee received a bachelor degree from West Virginia Wesleyan College in 1963 where he studied history and psychology and was interested in sports and business.
-He then earned both an master of arts degree (1975) and an doctor of education degree (1977) from Virginia Polytechnic Institute & State University (Washington Dulles International Airport program).
+He then earned both a master of arts degree (1975) and a doctor of education degree (1977) from Virginia Polytechnic Institute & State University (Washington Dulles International Airport program).
 He had been enrolled in the West Virginia Graduate School of Industrial Relations from 1963 to 1964, but did not obtain a graduate degree, then studied for two years at the University of Baltimore School of Law from 1967 to 1969, but did not earn a J.D. degree.